logpacker/go-questions/README.md

 A: b

 ---23/23.txt---
-Q: When init() function will be called?
+Q: When will init() function be called?

 a.
 Before main() function in main package
 b.
-For any non-main package after import
+After importing a package with defined init() function
 c.
 Only when you call it
 d. a and b